papilo-cloud/web-3-fundamentals/blockchain-data-structure/README.md

 1. Add a constructor to our `Block` class that takes one argument `data` and assigns it to `this.data`
 1. Once you have added data to the `block`, use this data to calculate the block's hash in the `toHash` function!

+## 3: The Genesis Block
+### Your Goal: Add the Genesis Block
+- The Blockchain.js file contains the Blockchain class with a chain array.
+Let's add the Genesis Block to this array.

+- Create a new Block in the Blockchain constructor then add it to the chain array.